jfussek/pluginit/README.md

 5) Find this repo locally, and select the root repo folder

 That's it.
 The plugin is installed.
-You are now greeted with a "hello world" alert on every single page you visit.
+You are now greeted with a "hello world" alert on the Google home page.
 Try it: https://www.google.com/

-6) Go back to "Manage Extensions" and disable or remove this plugin ("My Plugin Title").
-You'll enable it again after replacing the alert with something more useful.
+To disable the plugin, go back to "Manage Extensions" and disable or remove this plugin ("My Plugin Title").
+To update the plugin, go back to "Manage Extensions" and click "Reload".

 # What Have We Got Here

 - `manifest.json`
   - Manage the extension
+- `icons/lock.png`
+  - Sample icon for the plugin
 - `scripts/hello_world.js`
   - The content script throwing that "hello world" alert
-- `icons/lock.png`
+- `scripts/_utils.js`
-  - Sample icon for the plugin
+  - Some helper functions you might want to use in your scripts.
+This file is matched to `<all_urls>` so it's available for all content scripts.

 # Next Steps